HY-sTeam/DSA4213-Project/README.md

      - check relations status: `mydatabase=# \d` --> We should see 3 relations, Users, Slides and Temps here
      - to check each relation: `mydatabase=# SELECT * FROM <RELATION>;`
      - you may consider to perform some SQL here by using some `WHERE` clause to check out if things work successfully.
+   - On your keyboard, press Ctrl+C to quit (Mac OS environment) if you wish to do so.
-7. To deactivate python pipenv environment:
+8. To deactivate python pipenv environment:
 ```sh
 exit
 ```
-8. Wish you a happy exploring! 🎉🎉🎉
+1. Wish you a happy exploring! 🎉🎉🎉
-9. We treasure and welcome any discussion and suggestion for future development of this project.
+2. We treasure and welcome any discussion and suggestion for future development of this project.

 <!-- ### Highlights
 <table>